Proactive customer service is the kind of customer service we dream of, but what does it really look like?

-In the context of proactivity, customer complaint handling means being able to anticipate what common problems customers are most likely to have as they navigate their way through your store (online or bricks and mortar).
+In the context of proactivity, customer complaint handling means being able to anticipate what common problems customers are most likely to have.
+You do this as they navigate their way through your store (online or bricks and mortar).

-Note: this is not the same thing as assuming you know what the problem is before you’ve heard the customer out fully, or asking the customer to repeat a step you know they have already tried without success (“just turn it off and back on again”).
+Note: this is not the same thing as assuming you know what the problem is before you’ve heard the customer out fully.
+It's not asking the customer to repeat a step you know they have already tried without success (“just turn it off and back on again”).
 This will get you in trouble with the customer, so avoid at all costs!

-Proactivity here means understanding what the most typical problems are, putting in systems to reduce as many problems as possible, being responsive and available when customers are trying to contact you and resolving outstanding issues as swiftly as possible to the satisfaction of the customer.
+Proactivity here means understanding what the most typical problems are.
+Then, putting in systems to reduce as many problems as possible.
+Be responsive and available when customers are trying to contact you.
+Resolve outstanding issues as swiftly as possible to the satisfaction of the customer.
 Proactivity is hard to accomplish if you are not keeping a log or actively monitoring your social media pages.

 The truth is, proactive customer service is not rocket science.
 There are likely many things you and your team can put in place to make your customers’ lives easier and their experience with you awesome; you just need to see things from their perspective every once in a while.